blengereau/DynamicProgramming/README.md

-# Dynamic Programming applied to the neo-classical growth model
+# WIP: Dynamic Programming Applied to a Neo-Classical Growth Model

-Resolution of an optimal growth model using recursive methods.\
-I introduce a greedy policy and a resolution with a Neural Network.
+This project involves solving an optimal growth model using recursive methods, with an exploration of the case of a greedy policy.
+Additionally, it includes a resolution of the optimal policy using a neural network approach.